Blisto91/dxvk-wiki/Configuration.md

 # dxvk.allowMemoryOvercommit = False

-# Use asynchronous pipeline compilation with DISABLE_OPTIMIZATION_BIT.
+# Compile pipelines asynchronously if possible.
+This may reduce stuttering
-# This may reduce shader compiler stutter.
-Currently only supported on
+# in some games, but may also introduce rendering issues that might become
-# RADV.
-May cause issues.
+# apparent over time.
+Do not report bugs with this option enabled.
 #
 # Supported values: True, False